Chief Executive Officer

 Purpose of the Regional Advisory Council

 The Regional Advisory Council serves in an advisory capacity to the Tippecanoe Arts Federation on matters that affect planning, delivery, and evaluation of the four core services: cultural planning, grants making and grants management, information and referral, and technical assistance.

 In forming recommendations for the Tippecanoe Arts Federation (TAF) board, the advisory council will consider the needs of the region as a whole and the resources of the RAP available to meet those needs.
 The vision is that arts organizations will have better access to services at the regional level, and individuals will have better access to the arts at the community level.

 The council consists of a group of citizens with expertise and interest in the arts, non-profit management, and/or community development.
 The council is composed of one voting representative from each of the counties in the region.
-Non-voting members include a TAF Board Member who serves as the Chair of the RAC, the TAF Executive Director and the Director of Regional Services.
+Non-voting members include a TAF Board Member and the TAF CEO.

 Terms of Service